How to Check Continuity Like a Pro: A Comprehensive Guide

 1. To conduct the continuity test, simply touch the two test probes together.

-2. If there is continuity (meaning an unobstructed path for electric current), you will either hear a continuous beep or see a reading close to zero ohms on the multimeter’s display screen.
+2. If continuity is present (indicating an unobstructed path for electric current), you will hear a continuous beep or see a reading close to zero ohms on the multimeter’s display.

-Note: Make sure that there is no power flowing through the circuit or component you are testing, as this could potentially harm your multimeter.
+Note: Ensure that no power is flowing through the circuit or component being tested, as this could potentially damage your multimeter.

-Now that you know how to set up and perform a continuity test using a digital multimeter, let’s explore how you can apply this knowledge to check for continuity in an actual circuit or component.
+Now that you are familiar with setting up and executing a continuity test using a digital multimeter, let’s delve into how to apply this knowledge to check for continuity in actual circuits or components.

 A DMM on the desk